 Nate's recent experience includes advising:

 J.P.
-Morgan as Liquidity Management Transaction Counterparty in connection with a project bond financing for the construction of the Superstrada Pedemontana Veneta toll road.
-The transaction comprises the issuance of €1.221 billion variable rate senior secured amortizing notes and €350 million step-up subordinated secured notes.
+Morgan as Liquidity Management Transaction Counterparty in connection with a project bond financing for the construction of the Superstrada Pedemontana Veneta toll road in Italy.
 Awarded "Transport Deal of the Year" at the PFI Awards 2017, "European Road Deal of the Year" at the IJ Global Awards 2017 and "PPP Deal of the Year, Europe" at the Infrastructure Investor Global Awards 2018.

 The Government of the Republic of Cameroon on a EUR/USD cross-currency swap for hedging their debut sovereign $750 million Eurobond.
 White & Case was responsible for drafting and negotiating a highly customized structure, as the hedging agreement was overlaid by a partial guarantee from the African Development Bank (AfDB).
 The transaction has won multiple awards, taking "Deal of the Year – Debt" from the African Banker Magazine and saw White & Case awarded a first place "Standout" ranking from the Financial Times in its European FT Innovative Lawyers Awards in 2017 "New Markets and Capital".

-Middle Eastern sovereign wealth funds and local banks on their hedging and related collateral arrangements and funding transactions.
+Various Middle Eastern sovereign wealth funds and local banks on their hedging and related collateral arrangements and funding transactions.